Services

 Course Description:

-This course is designed for parents and family members of deaf and hard of hearing children to support their child’s language development and socioemotional health.
-The course covers critical milestones in both ASL and English, strategies for fostering expressive and receptive language, pre-literacy skills, and socioemotional development.
+This course covers critical milestones in both ASL and English, strategies for fostering expressive and receptive language, pre-literacy skills, and socioemotional development.
 Parents will learn practical, everyday techniques to support their child’s language acquisition and emotional well-being, helping to create a strong foundation for communication and learning.

 Learning Objectives:

-NOTE: While it may be helpful if you’ve taken one of our “Learn ASL at Home” classes in the past, that is not a requirement for this course.
+NOTE: There are no prerequisites for this class.
+While it may be helpful if you’ve taken one of our “Learn ASL at Home” classes in the past, that is not a requirement for this course.
 This course is open to people with all levels of ASL skills!

-👉🏻 The language of instruction will be English.
+👉🏻 The language of instruction is English.
 Zoom auto-captions will be available for anyone’s use.
 Please email info@aslathome.org to request any additional accommodations with at least 7 days' notice.

 ⭐️ Instructor: Cami Glach.
 Learn more about her here.